pingcap/docs-cn/op-guide/configuration.md

 + the server advertise address for client traffic
 + default: ${addr}
 + If the client cannot connect to PD through the default listening address, you must manually set the advertise address explicitly.
 + Note: this flag will be deprecated later.

-### --http-addr

-+ the server http address
-+ default: "0.0.0.0:9090"
-+ Note: this flag will be deprecated later.

 ## TiKV